dayanacavalcante/Obesity-Estimate/README.md

 | ![](/Graphics/relplot_NObeyesdad.png) | ![](/Graphics/relplot_FAF.png) |
 |:-:|:-:|

-To check how good our cluster is, I use the Silhouette coefficient.
+To check how good our cluster is, I used the Silhouette coefficient.
 The result was 0.17.
 As it is close to zero, I can say that the sample is very close to the neighboring clusters.

 2. Density-based clustering: DBSCAN (Density-Based Spatial Clustering of Applications with Noise).

 DBSCAN frames the points according to the parameters: _eps_ and _min_samples_.
 In practice, it joins the points within a certain distance with a minimum number of samples to close the cluster.
-Then depending on the value you use for these parameters, the number of clusters can change.

 Depending on the value you use for these parameters, the number of clusters can change, as shown in the graphs below.
-The first graph was used eps = 1 and min_samples = 20.
-The second graph was used eps = .95 and min_samples = 50.
-And the third graph was used eps = .95 and min_samples = 20.
+The first graph was used _eps_ = 1 and _min_samples_ = 20.
+The second graph was used _eps_ = .95 and _min_samples_ = 50.
+And the third graph was used _eps_ = .95 and _min_samples_ = 20.

 | ![](/Graphics/DBSCAN_eps1_min_sample20.png) | ![](/Graphics/DBSCAN_eps.95_min_sample50.png) | ![](/Graphics/DBSCAN_eps.95_min_sample20.png) |
 |:-:|:-:|:-:|

+In the first and third graphs, there is no trend in cluster behavior.
+In the first, it presented only one cluster and in the third it presented several clusters.
+In the second graph I can see a behavioral trend of the blue cluster, where it was better suited to the group that performs physical activities 4 to 5 days a week.